apex-dev-tools/benchmarker/docs/user/alerts.md

 ```
 # UI Alerts

 UI Alerts can be stored in the database to monitor performance degradation over time.
 Each record’s degradation value represents the difference between the average of the first 5 ui test results and the average of the subsequent 10 ui test results recorded within the past 30 days.
-If there have not been at least 15 results in the last 30 days, an ui alert is not stored.
+A minimum of 15 results within a 30-day window is required to trigger UI alert storage.

 ## Usage